domy-2018/ppc-emea/README.md

 ## Assumptions made

+Please ensure the following:
+ - cardano-node running and connected to mainnet
+ - cardano-cli is on your PATH
+ - CARDANO_NODE_SOCKET_PATH variable is exported as a global variable

 Wallet address files end with ".addr"
 Wallet verification key files are generated with ".vkey"
 Wallet signing key files end with ".skey"